Archive for the ‘Tapestry Crochet History’ Category

 “In this technique and the normal joining technique you have that one joining stitch where part of the stitch is done at the beginning of the round (the chain to get up to that round) and the rest of the stitch is done at the end of the round.
 BUT – with this technique, the chain stitch at the beginning of the round doesn’t show.
 So you don’t have to worry about this part when you are changing colors for the joining stitch from one row to the next.”

-If you like what you see here, Kris has more pictures of her amazing fiber art at Ravelry and Flickr.
+If you like what you see here, Kris has more pictures of her amazing fiber art at Ravelry.
 I’m really looking forward to seeing what she will explore next!
-I’m so inspired by what she’s doing, I made up a new word to describe it - yes, Thirdsister is a true tapestry crochet explorationist!
+I’m so inspired by what she’s doing, I made up a new word to describe it – yes, Thirdsister is a true tapestry crochet explorationist!

 Tapestry Crochet Online